adam-ridhwan/crwn-clothing/README.md

 <b>This project is an e-commerce website created with React with Google's firebase as the database.
 It is currently ongoing.</b>

+Current state of project can be seen here: https://comfy-caramel-721465.netlify.app/

 Technologies: -

 React, HTML, SCSS, JavaScript